 Amphetamines are stimulants that speed up the body's system.
-Many are legally prescribed and used to treat attention-deficit hyperactivity disorder (ADHD).
+Some are legally prescribed and used to treat attention-deficit hyperactivity disorder (ADHD).

-Amphetamine was first marketed in the 1930s as Benzedrine in an over-the-counter inhaler to treat nasal congestion.
-By 1937 amphetamine was available by prescription in tablet form and was used in the treatment of the sleeping disorder narcolepsy and ADHD.
+Amphetamines were first marketed in the 1930s as Benzedrine in an over-the-counter inhaler to treat nasal congestion.

+By 1937 amphetamines were available by prescription in tablet form and were used in the treatment of the sleeping disorder narcolepsy and ADHD.